What Percentage of Drug Addicts Relapse?

 Heroin Addiction Relapse Rate

-Heroin is an incredibly powerful substance that can trigger addiction within just one or a few uses.
+Heroin is an incredibly powerful substance that can trigger addiction with just one or a few uses.
 That’s because heroin floods the system with dopamine (many users describe this as the “rush”), which creates an intense sense of euphoria, pleasure, and even serenity (often called “nodding”).
 Chronic use of heroin creates tolerance.
 That means once the individual attempts to reduce or abstain from use, he or she experiences distressing withdrawal symptoms.

 These symptoms may include severe body aches and pains, intense cravings, depression and anxiety, and flu-like reactions.
 To avoid these withdrawal symptoms, many people continue using opioids- even if they want to stop.
 It is important to know that relapse does not always have a clear, defined trigger.